khosoongyang/khosoongyang/README.md

 ### Cybersecurity · Artificial Intelligence · Automation

-Exploring how intelligent systems can strengthen **security operations, investigations, and decision-making**.
+Exploring how intelligent systems can strengthen **security, decision-making, and the way we build technology**.

 </div>